FelipeSGAndrade/democraticLunch/README.md

 I try to make things in the easiest way of delivering value, fast and easy to understand.
 That is why I chose Hapi framework, as it has lots of straightforward implementations like swagger automation and Joi for contract validation.

 I tend to follow patterns about coding style that I find on projects and, when suitable, propose improvements.
 Because of my latest experiences with node, the architecture of this application is the one I've got to work better till now.
+There is no service layer cause this would introduce too many layers unecessarily, although I see no problem about calling the controllers as "service" instead, as the routes define pretty much what a controller would do.

 I made this code in a rush, so there is a lot to improve.
 The first thing I would change would be the tests, they can get a lot simpler by creating default stubs for expected responses.
 Of course the application needs a database as soon as possible, and the repository files could be replaced for that purpose.